PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 We invite you to reflect on this new monetary revolution.
 There is so much to explore with Bitcoin that it is complicated to assimilate everything at once.
 Take your time, Bitcoin is not going to disappear.
 On the contrary, the revolution has just begun.
 Together, we believe that we are capable of creating the world we want to entrust to our children.
 A world where human sovereignty is a right, where privacy is respected by default, and where money is not manipulated.
 We hope that together we will achieve this.

 ![image](assets\Concept\chapitre17\3.png)

 If you want to expand your knowledge about Bitcoin, a large number of authors, thinkers, and essayists have contributed to the educational layer of Bitcoin.
 For the past few years, we have been listing and categorizing these works to offer a [library of resources](https://sovereignuniversity.org/resources) to the most curious among you.
 You will find the best podcasts, websites, articles, tutorials, books, and other content.

 > Milton Friedman, a renowned economist, predicted in 1999: "I think that the Internet is going to be one of the major forces for reducing the role of government.
-The one thing that's missing, but that will soon be developed, is a reliable e-cash - a method whereby on the Internet you can transfer funds from A to B without A knowing B or B knowing A." or in the language of Molière "Je pense qu'Internet sera l'un des principaux facteurs de réduction du rôle des pouvoirs publics.
-La seule chose qui manque, mais qui sera bientôt développée, c'est une monnaie électronique fiable - une méthode par laquelle, sur Internet, vous pouvez transférer des fonds de A à B sans que A ne connaisse B ou que B ne connaisse A." Today, Bitcoin fulfills this prediction.
+The one thing that's missing, but that will soon be developed, is a reliable e-cash - a method whereby on the Internet you can transfer funds from A to B without A knowing B or B knowing A."

 # The Future of Bitcoin: The Lightning Network